Knife attack in German city leaves 3 dead, suspect arrested

 “The police then approached him and I think a shot was fired, you could hear that clearly.”

-Police spokeswoman Kerstin Kunick said officers were alerted around 5 pm to a knife attack on Barbarossa Square in the center of the city.
+Police spokeswoman Kerstin Kunick said officers were alerted around 5 p.m. to a knife attack on Barbarossa Square in the center of the city.
+Würzburg is a city of about 130,000 people located between Munich and Frankfurt.

 Bavaria’s governor Markus Soeder expressed shock at the news of the attack.
 “We grieve with the victims and their families,” he wrote on Twitter.